AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 ![script-validation](assets/script-validation.png)

-### Set Options Of {#setoptionsof}
+### [!UICONTROL Set Options Of] {#setoptionsof}

-The **Set Options Of** rule type enables you to define rules to add check boxes dynamically to the adaptive form.
+The **[!UICONTROL Set Options Of]** rule type enables you to define rules to add check boxes dynamically to the adaptive form.
 You can use a form data model or a custom function to define the rule.

-To define a rule based on a custom function, select **Function Output** from the drop-down list, and drag-and-drop a custom function from the **Functions** tab.
+To define a rule based on a custom function, select **[!UICONTROL Function Output]** from the drop-down list, and drag-and-drop a custom function from the **[!UICONTROL Functions]** tab.
 The number of checkboxes defined in the custom function are added to the adaptive form.

 ![Custom Functions](assets/custom_functions_set_options_new.png)